ChimeHQ/TextFormation/README.md

 - `stop` means no further filtering should be applied
 - `discard` is just like stop, but also means the `TextMutation` shouldn't be applied

-Careful use of filter nesting, possibly `CompositeFilter`, and these actions can produce some pretty power behaviors.
+Careful use of filter nesting, possibly `CompositeFilter`, and these actions can produce some pretty powerful behaviors.
 Here's an example of a chain that produces typing completions that roughly matches what Xcode does for open/close curly braces:

 ```swift
 // simple indentation algorithm that uses minimal text context